-Re source Description and link 1.
-This study tries to understand the psycho-social impact, aggravating stillbirths on women and their families in Tamil Nadu, India - a qualitative study.
-BMC Pregnancy Childbirth .
-2018;18(1):1-13. factors, coping styles and health system response to stillbirths in Tamil Nadu.
-2. Das MK, Arora NK, Gaikwad H, et al. Grief reaction and psychosocial impacts of child death and stillbirth on bereaved North Indian parents: A qualitative study.
-PLOS ONE .
+Resources Description and link 1.
+Gopichandran V, Subramaniam S, Kalsingh MJ.
+Psychosocial impact of stillbirths on women and their families in Tamil Nadu, India - a qualitative study.
+BMC Pregnancy Childbirth.
+2018;18(1):1-13.
+This study tries to understand the psychosocial impact, aggravating factors, coping styles and health system response to stillbirths in Tamil Nadu.
+Das MK, Arora NK, Gaikwad H, et al. Grief reaction and psychosocial impacts of child death and stillbirth on bereaved North Indian parents: A qualitative study.
+PLOS ONE.
 2021;16(1):e0240270.
 This study documents the grief and coping experiences of Indian parents following stillbirth and child death in Delhi.
 3. Roberts LR, Anderson BA, Lee JW, Montgomery SB.
 Grief and Women: Stillbirth in the Social Context of India.
-Int J Childbirth .
+Int J Childbirth.
 2012;2(3):187-198.
 This study explores how poor, rural women perceive and cope with stillbirths in Central India.
 4. Flenady V, Boyle F, Koopmans L, Wilson T, Stones W, Cacciatore J. Meeting the needs of parents after a stillbirth or neonatal death.
 BJOG Int J ObstetGynaecol.
 2014;121:137-140.
 This brief commentary outlines some ways that parents can be supported after stillbirth or newborn death.
 5. United Nations Inter-agency Group for Child Mortality Estimation, You D, Hug L, et al. A Neglected Tragedy: The Global Burden of Stillbirths.
 2020.
 This UNICEF report from 2020 provides the latest data and recommendations on stillbirths globally.
 6. Frøen JF, Cacciatore J, McClure EM, et al. Stillbirths: why they matter.
 The Lancet.
 2011;377(9774):1353-1366.
 This paper explores the present status of stillbirths in the world from global health policy to a survey of community perceptions in 135 countries.
 Shakespeare C, Merriel A, Bakhbakhi D, et al. The RESPECT Study for consensus on global bereavement care after stillbirth.
 Int J Gynecol Obstet.
 2020;149(2):137-147.
 This survey of 23 global stillbirth experts concludes that the highest quality bereavement care should be enabled through training of healthcare staff to reduce stigma and establish respectful care, including acknowledgement and support for grief responses, and provision of support for physical and psychologic needs.
 8. The White Ribbon Alliance.
 Respectful Maternity Care: The Universal Rights of the Childbearing Women.; 2011.
 This charter clarifies and clearly articulates the rights of women and newborns for respectful maternity care within a healthcare setting.
-9. Heazell, Alexander EP, et al. "Stillbirths: economic and psychosocial This paper gives a global overview of the psychosocial effects of stillbirth.
+9. Heazell, Alexander EP, et al. "Stillbirths: economic and psychosocial consequences."
+The Lancet 387.10018 (2016): 604-616.
+This paper gives a global overview of the psychosocial effects of stillbirth.